-All cats should be tested for FELV before you bring them into your home, and healthy cats should be separated from those who've been infected, regardless of whether they show symptoms.
+All cats should be tested for FeLV before you bring them into your home.
+Healthy cats should be separated from those who've been infected, regardless of whether they show symptoms.
 They also shouldn’t share litter boxes and food and water bowls.

-Unfortunately, most owners will not realize their cats have the condition until after they have lived with other cats.
-In such situations, all cats in the household should be tested for FELV.
+Unfortunately, most owners will not realize their cats have the condition until they have lived with other cats.
+In such situations, all cats in the household should be tested for FeLV.